NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 * clients are free to assert that the response payload body contents are zero and comparing the entire response message against a golden response

-### custom_metadata

-Status: Ready for implementation, beta requirement.
+### Metadata (TODO: fix name)

+Status: Not yet implementable

-This test verifies that custom metadata in either binary or ascii format can be sent as initial-metadata by the client and as both initial- and trailing-metadata by the server.
+This test verifies that custom metadata in either binary or ascii format can be sent in header and trailer.

 Server features:
 * [UnaryCall][]
-* [FullDuplexCall][]
 * [Compressable Payload][]
 * Ability to receive custom metadata from client in header and send custom data back to client in both header and trailer.
+(TODO: this is not defined)

 Procedure:
  1. While sending custom metadata (ascii + binary) in the header, client calls UnaryCall with:

     ```
     {